A graphical framework for global optimization of mixed-integer nonlinear programs: Introduction

 While the aforementioned approaches target MINLPs with general structures, a significant body of literature focuses on a special class of MINLPs where the underlying functions are convex.
 For these problems, the convexity property allows the design of an \textit{outer approximation} scheme that can converge to an optimal solution without relying on spatial branch-and-bound techniques \cite{duran:gr:1986,hijazi2014outer,muts2020decomposition}.
 Outer approximation methods establish a refinement framework that recursively constructs and solves mixed-integer linear approximations of the problem; see \cite{bonami:ki:li:2012} for a survey on such methods.
-Various solvers have been developed based on this framework, with BONMIN \cite{bonami:lee:2007} being one of the most well-known.
+Various solvers have been developed based on this framework, \black{including BONMIN \cite{bonami:lee:2007}, DICOPT \cite{grossmann2002gams}, and SHOT \cite{lundell2022supporting}}.
 A recent review of the computational performance of these solvers can be found in \cite{kronqvist:be:lu:gr:2017}.
-However, when applied to nonconvex MINLPs, these solvers only provide local solutions with no guarantee of global optimality.
+However, when applied to nonconvex MINLPs, these solvers often provide local solutions with no guarantee of global optimality.
 Other local solvers commonly used to solve continuous relaxations of MINLPs include IPOPT \cite{IPOPT:2006}, SNOTP \cite{SNOPT:2005}, and KNITRO \cite{KNITRO:2006}.
 Most of these approaches use interior-point methods to find a locally-optimal solution; see \cite{tits:wa:ba:ur:la:2003,IPOPT:2006}.
 In contrast to these outer approximation and local solvers, our proposed solution method leverages outer approximation to find global optimal solutions for nonconvex MINLPs.